 Here are four ways that hepatitis B and hepatitis C are commonly

 - Tattooing or body piercing done without adequately sterilized equipment

 The hepatitis B virus can also be spread through having unprotected sex with an infected person.

 If you think you could be at risk for either hepatitis B or C, it is important to get tested.
 If you are unsure of your status, please talk to your primary care physician.
-You can also take this quick hepatitis risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 The best way to prevent hepatitis B is to get vaccinated.
 Visit the CDC or World Hepatitis Alliance for the latest information on global efforts to eliminate hepatitis.